KayelGee/token-attacher/README.md

   - Select your token and target another token, click 'Dismount/Drop Target' to drop the target if you previously picked it up, it has mounted you or is following you.
  - Stop Follow:
   - Select your token and target another token, click 'Stop Follow' to stop following the target.

+Also there are some GM only macros in the macro compendium
+ - Delete Missing Links:
+  - If a prefab didn't get created correctly this will delete all broken elements.
+You might need to call it mutliple times.
+ - Toggle Quick Edit Mode:
+  - QoL macro that toggles Quick Edit Mode if you don't want to switch to the token layer every time.

 Simple Macro Example:
 ```
 (async () => {